Charlie Taylor (footballer, born 1993): 2016–17 season

 On 2 August 2016, with speculation still linking Taylor with a move to the Premier League, Leeds announced they had rejected a transfer request from Taylor to leave the club, with the club advising that chairman Massimo Cellino had said Taylor would not be sold.
 On 22 August, after Leeds's 2–0 victory against Sheffield Wednesday Taylor proclaimed I am contracted until the end of this season, so if they (Leeds) do not want to sell me, then I am under contract.
 It is up to them and their decision and if they keep me, then I will be until then.

 Taylor stayed at the club.
 On 29 December 2016, Taylor missed his first Leeds match after 52 consecutive starts, in the match against Aston Villa in a 1–1 draw after picking up an achilles injury against Preston North End in the previous match.
 The injury would keep Taylor out for several months, also added to the form of Left-back Gaetano Berardi, Taylor was unable to reclaim his place in the team.

 In the final match of the season with Leeds missing out on the play-offs bar an almost impossible mathematical goal difference swing, it was revealed by Head coach Garry Monk that Taylor had refused to play for Leeds in the final match.
 As a result of the refusal, Taylor was fined two weeks wages by the club with Monk proclaiming "I'm hugely disappointed with Charlie.
 I think he's been terribly advised all season."

-On 17 May 2017, it was announced that Taylor had been offered a 2-year contract with the club in line with EFL regulations.
+On 17 May 2017, it was announced that Taylor had been offered a two-year contract with the club in line with EFL regulations.

 Burnley

 On 6 July 2017, Taylor signed a four-year contract with Premier League club Burnley.
 Since Taylor was under 24, Burnley owed Leeds United compensation, which was due to be set at a tribunal.
 On 25 July 2017, it was reported by the Yorkshire Evening Post that the clubs had agreed on a compensation of between £6 million and £7 million to be paid by Burnley to Leeds United for the player, avoiding the need for a tribunal decision.

+On 28 October 2023, in a 2–1 loss to AFC Bournemouth, Taylor scored his first goal for Burnley in his 198th appearance for the club.
+On 21 May 2024, after Burnley's relegation, the club said they offered him a new contract.

+Southampton

+On 1 July 2024, Taylor signed a two-year contract with Premier League club Southampton, following the expiry of his contract at Burnley.
+He made his debut for the club on 24 August 2024 in a 1–0 home defeat against Nottingham Forest after he replaced Joe Aribo in the 76th minute.

+West Bromwich Albion (loan)

+On 1 September 2025, Taylor joined West Bromwich Albion on loan for the remainder of the season.